 Rose's Tea Barns

-Transforming two barns into a charming country style Tea Room with events and learning facilities for the use of the church, a beautiful grade II* listed building that sculpts the skyline with memorial gardens and ponds surrounding the site.
+Transforming two rural barns in Chalk into a charming country style Tea Room with spaces for events and learning facilities for the use of the Church, a beautiful grade II* listed building, and the community it serves - Planning Approved

 We were approached with the challenge of converting two timber barns into a Tea Room with learning facilities & office spaces to be used by the Church.
 Given the scenic location, it is easy to see the appeal of these two charming buildings, although, beneath the service, each structure requires considerable attention to bring them up to a standard suitable for comfortable use all year round.